Presbyterian Church of Wales: Daniel Rowland and Howell Harris

-Griffith Jones, preaching at Llanddewi Brefi, Cardiganshire found Daniel Rowland (1713–1790), curate of Llangeitho, in his audience, and his patronising attitude in listening drew from the preacher a personal supplication on his behalf in the middle of the discourse.
+Griffith Jones, preaching at Llanddewi Brefi, Cardiganshire, found Daniel Rowland (1713–1790), curate of Llangeitho, in his audience, and his patronising attitude in listening drew from the preacher a personal supplication on his behalf in the middle of the discourse.
 Rowland was deeply moved, and became an ardent apostle of the new movement.
-Naturally a fine orator, his new-born zeal gave an edge to his eloquence, and his fame spread abroad.
+Naturally a fine orator, his new-born zeal gave an edge to his eloquence and his fame spread abroad.

-In May 1735 Howell Harris (1714–1773) underwent a religious conversion after listening to a sermon at Talgarth on the necessity of partaking of Holy Communion.
+In May 1735, Howell Harris (1714–1773) underwent a religious conversion after listening to a sermon at Talgarth on the necessity of partaking of Holy Communion.
 This led to several weeks of self-examination and reached a climax at Communion on Whitsunday, May 1735.
 He immediately began to hold meetings in his own home, encouraging others to seek the same assurance that he had of Christ's forgiveness, and was soon invited to do the same at the houses of others.
 He became a fiery itinerant preacher, stirring to the depths every neighbourhood he visited.
-Harris was sent to Oxford in the autumn of 1735 to "cure him of his fanaticism", but he left in the following February.
+Harris' eldest brother sent him to Oxford in the autumn of 1735 where his friends hoped he "should be effectually cured of [his] 'enthusiasm', as they called it", but he left in the following February.

 In 1736, on returning home, Harris opened a school, Griffith Jones supplying him with books from his charity.
 He also set up societies, in accordance with the recommendations in Josiah Wedgwood's little book on the subject; and these exercised a great influence on the religious life of the people.
 By far the most notable of Harris's converts was William Williams of Pantycelyn (1717–1791), the famous hymn-writer of Wales, who while listening to the revivalist preaching on a tombstone in the graveyard of Talgarth, felt he was "apprehended as by a warrant from on high".
 He was ordained deacon in the Church of England, 1740, but George Whitefield recommended him to leave his curacies in order to preach on highways and hedges.

 Rowlands and Harris had been at work fully eighteen months before they met in 1737 at a service in Devynock church in the upper part of Breconshire.
 The acquaintance then formed lasted to the end of Harris's life.